Neave strode down the hallway, and he felt great.

-He had never killed an actual person before, so he was wondering whether he would have any reservations about it, but no, not really.
+He had never killed an actual person before, so he wondered whether he would have any reservations about it, but no, not really.
 The miserable look on the face of a man that poisoned kids for scraps didn’t spark any compassion within Neave’s heart.
-Rather, he felt joyful.
+Instead, he felt joyful.
 After all, no more kids would be poisoned!
 A destroyer had been removed!

 Would he lament killing a parasite?

-And he was certain that the next victim wouldn't spark any compassion either.
+And he was confident that the next victim wouldn't spark any compassion either.

-And Neave’s strange behavior was lingering in the back of her mind.
+Neave’s strange behavior lingered in the back of her mind.

 He was… Lucid.
 That much was obvious.
-But something about the way he was acting just freaked Rashia out.
-If it was just that, she would have written it off as just strange behavior, perhaps insanity induced by proximity to the tome.
+But something about the way he acted freaked Rashia out.
+If it was only that, she would have written it off as strange behavior, perhaps insanity induced by proximity to the tome.

 But the dancing.
-Everybody found his dancing merely strange at first, but the more Rushia thought about it the more it weighed on her mind.
+Everybody found his dancing strange at first, but the more Rushia thought about it, the more it weighed on her.

 How was he so good?

 Did he spend all his days practicing dancing in the library when nobody was looking?
-Rushia had dealt with a fair share of insane individuals over her long career, but she had never seen someone be granted the ability to dance like that by mere insanity, even if they desperately tried to convince someone otherwise.
+Rushia had dealt with a fair share of insane individuals over her long career.
+Still, she had never seen someone be granted the ability to dance like that by mere insanity, even if they desperately tried to convince someone otherwise.

 And that wasn’t the only thing.
 There was this creepy undertone to his behavior.
 Something bizarre was happening.

 Neave was restrained.
 He was locked in a sealed room.
 The sect master wasn’t a complete fool.
-There was a real possibility that Neave had been possessed by the cursed book.
-That’s why he had been ‘escorted to the infirmary’.
+There was a real possibility that the cursed book had possessed Neave.
+That’s why he had been ‘escorted to the infirmary.’

-The pages have all burned to a crisp, but the hardcovers seemed to be made from far less-flammable material.
-And the covers of the book perfectly coincided with the description of the death tome.
+The pages have all burned to a crisp, but the hardcovers were made from far less flammable material.
+The book covers perfectly coincided with the description of the death tome.

 “Sect master!
 Father, wait!”
 Hunter finally made it to Marven after a good deal of running.
-He had to dodge and avoid countless elders that beckoned him to go back to his room.
-Hunter had to explain several times that it was an emergency and even then some elders just told him to return to his quarters.
+He had to dodge and avoid countless elders who beckoned him to return to his room.
+Hunter had to explain several times that it was an emergency and even then, most elders told him to return to his quarters.

 “Hunter.
 Why aren’t you in your room?”